-During the year ended December 31, 2021 and up to the date of this report, the Group has entered the following transactions which constituted continuing connected transactions (as defined in the Listing Rules) of the Company and details of which are set out below in accordance with the Listing Rules.
+During the year ended December 31, 2020 and up to the date of this report, the Group has entered the following transactions which constituted continuing connected transactions (as defined in the Listing Rules) of the Company and details of which are set out below in accordance with the Listing Rules.

-1. As disclosed in the announcement of the Company dated March 16, 2018, on the completion date of April 30, 2018 (the "Completion Date"), a Thai company ("Developer Co 1", being an entity over which the Company has control) which is consolidated in the consolidated financial statements of the Company, entered into the Phase 1A Development Management Agreement (the "Phase 1A Development Management Agreement") with Andaman Property Development Co., Ltd. ("Andaman Property", an associate of Dr Allan Zeman who is a director of the Company) with a term of three years commencing from the Completion Date, whereby Developer Co 1 would engage Andaman Property as the development manager of the phase 1A development and the development of the phase 1 associated facilities (excluding the golf course upgrade) within the project site in Phang Nga, Thailand (the "Project Site"), which services shall include construction management, design services relating to architecture, civil, structural and MEP engineering and quantity surveying (the "Development Management Services"), at the fees calculated in accordance with the terms of the Phase 1A Development Management Agreement subject to the annual cap set out below.
+- As disclosed in the announcement of the Company dated January 20, 2016, an agreement was reached between PT.
+Prima Bangun Investama ("PT PBI", a wholly-owned subsidiary of the Company) as landlord, and PT FWD Life Indonesia ("PT FWD", an associate of Li Tzar Kai, Richard, a director of the Company) as tenant, by way of acceptance by PT FWD of a binding letter of offer (with a pro forma form of lease agreement attached thereto) issued by PT PBI (the "2016 Lease Agreement") in relation to the key terms of the lease of the whole of 20th Floor and a portion of the ground floor (the "Premises") and the signage right of the premium Grade A office building which is situated at Jl.
+Jenderal Sudirman Kavling.
+52-53, SCBD Lot 10, Jakarta 12190, Indonesia.
+The parties signed the formal lease agreement (the "2016 Formal Lease Agreement") on September 20, 2017 upon the Premises was ready for delivery to PT FWD.
+The tenor of the lease is three years from the lease commencement date which was tentatively on or after January 1, 2018.
+As the Premises were ready for early delivery, both parties agreed the actual lease commencement date to be November 13, 2017 and the lease expiry date to be November 12, 2020.
+According to final confirmation of the area, the fees calculated as in accordance with the terms of the 2016 Lease Agreement, with the total aggregate amount subject to an annual cap of IDR23,102.3 million (approximately HK\$13 million) for each of the three financial years ended December 31, 2020.
+The aggregate amount charged by PT PBI under the 2016 Formal Lease Agreement for the year ended December 31, 2020 was IDR18,359.4 million (approximately HK\$9.7 million) for rentals, service charges, parking charges and signage charges. - As disclosed in the announcement of the Company dated March 16, 2018, on the completion date of April 30, 2018 (the "Completion Date"), a Thai company ("Developer Co 1", being an entity over which the Company has control) which is consolidated in the consolidated financial statements of the Company, entered into the Phase 1A Development Management Agreement (the "Phase 1A Development Management Agreement") with Andaman Property Development Co., Ltd. ("Andaman Property", an associate of Dr Allan Zeman who is a director of the Company) with a term of three years commencing from the Completion Date, whereby Developer Co 1 would engage Andaman Property as the development manager of the phase 1A development and the development of the phase 1 associated facilities (excluding the golf course upgrade) within the project site in Phang Nga, Thailand, which services shall include construction management, design services relating to architecture, civil, structural and MEP engineering and quantity surveying (the "Development Management Services"), at the fees calculated in accordance with the terms of the Phase 1A Development Management Agreement subject to the annual cap set out below.